jentery/routledgeCompanionMSDH/projects.md

 Defense Distributed: A Texas corporation organized to “defend the human and civil right to keep and bear arms as guaranteed by the United States Constitution and affirmed by the United States Supreme Court; to collaboratively produce, publish, and distribute to the public information and knowledge related to the digital manufacture of arms.”
 See www.defdist.org.

-Desilusiones ópticas: “Optical Delusions” is an interactive installation that recalls Argentina’s celebrations during the 1978 World Cup.
+Desilusiones Ópticas: “Optical Delusions” is an interactive installation that recalls Argentina’s celebrations during the 1978 World Cup.
 See www.leonunez.com.ar/desilusionesO.html.

 Dickinson Electronic Archives: “A creative and critical collaboratory for reading Dickinson's material bodies and for featuring new critical and theoretical work about Emily Dickinson’s writings, biography, reception, and influence.”
 See www.emilydickinson.org.